digitalrebar/provision/doc/cli/drpcli_machines_create.rst

 drpcli machines create
 ======================

-Create a new machine with the passed-in JSON
+Create a new machine with the passed-in JSON or string key

 Synopsis
 --------

-As a useful shortcut, you can pass '-' to indicate that the JSON should be read from stdin
+As a useful shortcut, you can pass '-' to indicate that the JSON should be read from stdin.

+In either case, for the Machine, BootEnv, User, and Profile objects, a string may be provided to create a new empty object of that type.
+For User, BootEnv, Machine, and Profile, it will be the object's name.

 ::